MailCOPA Multi User Email Software - Network Configuration

 network

 In order for a network configuration to work properly, the computers must be correctly networked together - ie connected via a wireless connection or appropriate network cable and possibly a hub or switch, and the machines properly configured.
+The network needs some sort of connection to the internet - see the diagram above for the typical setup.

 Potential Problems